 Eligible debuffs are Major Breach, Major Cowardice, Major Defile, Major Maim, and Major Vulnerability.

 (1 item) Activating crouch activates and deactivates a 12 meter Aura of Pride.
-Up to 6 allies in the aura gain 260 Weapon and Spell Damage.
-Reduce your Health, Magicka, and Stamina Recovery by 70 for every ally benefiting from your Aura of Pride.
+Up to 6 group members in the aura gain 260 Weapon and Spell Damage.
+Reduce your Health, Magicka, and Stamina Recovery by 70 for every target benefiting from your Aura of Pride.

 (2 items) Adds 129 Magicka Recovery (3 items) Adds 129 Stamina Recovery (4 items) Adds 129 Weapon and Spell Damage (5 items) While in combat, applying a Major Buff or Debuff to a target grants you 260 Magicka and Stamina Recovery for 15 seconds.